Million Dollar Quartet: Releases

 In 1969, Shelby Singleton bought Sun Records.
 He began a long search of the Sun catalogue, browsing through more than 10,000 hours of tape.
 At the same time, Singleton licensed much, if not all, of the Sun catalogue to the British Charly label for reissue in Europe.
 As a result of Singleton's and Charly's searches, a portion of the session came to light.
 This was issued in Europe in 1981 as "Charly/Sun" LP #1006 The Million Dollar Quartet, and it contained 17 tracks, focusing on gospel/spiritual music from the session.

 Several years later, additional material was discovered.
 This resulted in the release of the 1987 "Charly/Sun" two-LP set #CDX 20 The Complete Million Dollar Session, together with their simultaneous issue in CD format in Europe.
 In 1990, they were replicated by RCA for US distribution as a CD, Cassette and LP, titled, Elvis Presley: The Million Dollar Quartet (RCA CD # 2023-2-R), the sleeve notes of which were written by Colin Escott of Showtime Music, Toronto, Ontario, Canada.

 In 2006, RCA used a copy of the session recordings owned by Presley to create a 50th-anniversary issue of the session.
 The new release placed the titles in the original recorded sequence and contained about twelve minutes of previously unavailable material.

-According to Ernst Jorgensen, an authority on Elvis who consults for RCA, the published material contains about 95 percent of the master recordings.
+According to Ernst Jørgensen, an authority on Elvis who consults for RCA, the published material contains about 95 percent of the master recordings.
 "We found three reels", he says, "You could always argue that there were more.
 But in the first you can hear Elvis arriving and in the last you can hear him leaving.
 I doubt that there are more."